Transcarpathia: Transition to independent Ukraine (1991–)

 By the end of September 1991 in Zakarpattia Oblast has formed two opposing political camps.
 One camp pro-Ukrainian has united around the National Movement of Ukraine also included URP, DemPU, Party of Greens, Shevchenko Association of Ukrainian Language, regional branches of Prosvita, Memorial and others.
 The camp also supported by students of the Uzhhorod State University, several members of the Uzhhorod city council, Greek Catholic Eparchy of Mukachevo, and small faction of deputies in the regional council.
 The pro-Ukrainian camp was seeking to reelect the regional council.
 The other camp consisted of sympathizers of the regional nomenklatura officials (and formerly communist) who were supported by Association of Carpatho-Rusyns, later it was joined by KMKSZ (Association of Hungarian Culture of Zakarpattia).
 The latter camp also was supported by the Zakarpattia eparchy of Russian Orthodox Church, selected members of the Greek Catholic Eparchy of Mukachevo as well as by the majority of the regional council.
 The camp was aimed to prevent reelection of the regional council and obtain autonomous status for the region.

 On 27 September 1991 it was finally announced about the extraordinary session of the regional council.
 The leadership of the council planned to end its work the same day, but the session stretched until 31 October 1991 and the center of political life in Zakarpattia Oblast had relocated to the regional council and the People's Square in front of the council's building.

 In December 1991 Zakarpattia became a part of independent Ukraine.
 A majority 92.59% of voters of Zakarpattia oblast approved the Declaration of Independence of Ukraine.
 On the same day in Zakarpattia Oblast a regional referendum also took place.
 78 percent of voters voted for autonomy within Ukraine, which was not granted.

+On 27 January 2024 Hungarian László Toroczkai said at a conference that his party Mi Hazánk Mozgalom would lay claim to Transcarpathia if the Ukraine-Russia war led to Ukraine losing its statehood.